dbstratta/environment/README.md

 No, when you create an env object it will read the value of `process.env` at that time.
-After that, if anything makes changes to `process.env` it will not be reflected in the env object.
+After that, if anything makes changes to `process.env`, it will not be reflected in the env object.

 ## Node.js support